EI-CoreBioinformatics/mikado/docs/Tutorial/Adapting.rst

 - given the very compact size of the genome and the general lack of splicing, it is also advised to set Mikado to split any chimeric transcripts - the chances are very, very high that any such occurrence is artifactual.
 - make alternative splicing calling a very rare occurrence

-First of all, we will download :ref:`our genome <ftp://ftp.ensemblgenomes.org/pub/fungi/release-38/fasta/schizosaccharomyces_pombe/dna/Schizosaccharomyces_pombe.ASM294v2.dna_sm.toplevel.fa.gz`_ in a single file (genome.fasta).
+First of all, we will download `our genome <ftp://ftp.ensemblgenomes.org/pub/fungi/release-38/fasta/schizosaccharomyces_pombe/dna/Schizosaccharomyces_pombe.ASM294v2.dna_sm.toplevel.fa.gz>`_ in a single file (genome.fasta).
 We will use the pretty boilerplate *A. thaliana* scoring configuration as our starting block, and we will ask Daijin to copy it to the current location.

 .. code-block:: bash